 Abstract

-The off-stoichiometry strategy, achieved through defect engineering, has recently garnered significant attention for enhancing high thermoelectric (TE) performance through electronic and phonon structure modulations.
-Here, we demonstrate high TE performance of an off-stoichiometric InSb, obtained via electronic structure modulation, by Sb-vacancies-assisted resonant-like defect states formation around the Fermi level, EF, and reduction in the thermal conductivity by point-defects-driven phonon scattering.
-Interestingly, Sb-vacancies significantly increase the electron carrier concentration and facilitate a sharp defect state near EF, which results in (i) an increase in the electrical conductivity, (ii) an enhanced Seebeck coefficient and (iii) a reduction in the optical bandgap.
-Furthermore, point-defect-driven phonon scattering notably reduces the lattice thermal conductivity to 1.42 W/mK and overall, a maximum TE figure of merit, zT, of ~ 1.1 at 673 K, about 400% higher than pristine InSb (0.22), was achieved for a composition of InSb0.99 and exhibits a significantly high hardness of 3.6 GPa.
-Additionally, a maximum theoretical conversion efficiency of ∼7.7% is predicted for a temperature gradient of ~400 K, using a counter material of p-type ZnSb, making it a promising material for intermediate-temperature TE applications.
-This work demonstrates a novel dopant-free defect engineering approach to obtain high-performance TE materials.
+The off-stoichiometry strategy, achieved through defect engineering, has recently garnered significant attention for enabling high thermoelectric (TE) performance through electronic and phonon structure modulations.
+Here, we demonstrate high TE performance in an off-stoichiometric InSb, obtained via electronic structure modulation, by Sb-vacancies-assisted resonant-like defect states formation around the Fermi level, EF, and reduction in the thermal conductivity by point-defects-driven phonon scattering.
+Interestingly, Sb-vacancies significantly increase the electron carrier concentration and facilitate a sharp defect states near EF, resulting in (i) an increase in the electrical conductivity, (ii) an enhanced Seebeck coefficient and (iii) a reduction in the optical bandgap.
+Furthermore, point-defect-driven phonon scattering notably reduces the lattice thermal conductivity to ∼1.42 W m−1 K−1 and overall, a maximum TE figure of merit, zT, of ∼1.1 at 673 K, about 400% higher than pristine InSb (∼0.22), was achieved for a composition of InSb0.99 and exhibits a significantly high hardness of ∼3.6 GPa.
+Additionally, a maximum theoretical conversion efficiency of ∼7.7% is predicted for a temperature gradient of ∼400 K, using a counter material of p-type ZnSb, making InSb as a promising material for intermediate-temperature TE applications.
+This work demonstrates a novel dopant-free defect-engineering approach for obtaining high-performance TE materials.

 - This article is part of the themed collection: Journal of Materials Chemistry A HOT Papers